 In this case, the impact of these rulings is that some of plaintiff's claims may be barred by the statute of repose.
-In his complaint, plaintiff alleges that he saw Wisner "on multiple occasions from 2010 through early 2014."
-Taking these allegations as true, some of plaintiff's claims likely happened before early 2013, which was four years before plaintiff filed an administrative claim.
+In his complaint, plaintiff alleges that he saw Wisner "on multiple occasions from 2011 through early 2014."
+Taking these allegations as true, some of plaintiff's claims may have happened before March of 2013, which was four years before plaintiff filed an administrative claim.
 Any such claims are therefore barred by the statute of repose.